Scholarships

 Completed application

-letter of recomentdation from a teacher and/or administrator of the school the student is presently attending.
+Letter of recommendation from a teacher and/or administrator of the school the student is presently attending.

-Personal recomendation from another adult, not a relative
+Personal recommendation from another adult, not a relative

 A typed essay on the indicated topic.

 Applications shall be received no later than the stated deadline and should be submitted to the Gloucester County Bar Foundation P.O.
-Box 338, Woodbury NJ 08096l
+Box 338, Woodbury NJ 08096